Kihumba/private-/Phase-C/Curriculum/20 - Writing Professionally/README.md

 ## Skill Description

-The Fellow adheres to the 7 C's in written communication: Completeness, Conciseness, Clarity, Correctness, Consideration, Courtesy, Concreteness.
-The Fellow is able to provide clear and concise communication via all modes of written communication relevant to my work, such as email, code, or documentation.
+The Fellow adheres to the 7 C's in written communication: completeness, conciseness, clarity, correctness, consideration, courtesy, concreteness.
+Ability to provide clear and concise communication via multiple modes of written communication such as email, code, or documentation

 ## Output

 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Three diverse email writing samples.
+1. Three diverse email writing samples that demonstrate the 7 C's
-2. Document writing sample
+2. Document writing sample that demonstrates the 7 C's
-3. Consistent quality slack communication
+3. Screenshots of at least three slack conversations that demonstrates the 7 C's

 ## Objectives